-An Emergency Services Instructor I who allows his/her certificate to expire by up to two (2) years may be recertified by:
+A FESI-I who allows their certificate to expire by up to one (1) year may be recertified by:

-- Meeting all requirements of certificate renewal as outlined in "Certificate Renewal"; and - Meeting the same requirements for the period after certificate expiration on a pro-rated basis, and - Must retake and pass the Emergency Services Instructor I certification written examination. - If the individual is unable to pass the written exam with one (1) attempt, that individual must retake the Emergency Services Instructor I course and pass the written and practical requirements. - If an Emergency Services Instructor certification expires by more than 2 years, the individual must retake the Emergency Services Instructor course and pass the written and practical requirements.
+- Meeting all requirements of certificate renewal as outlined in "Certificate Renewal"; and - Meeting the same requirements for the period after certificate expiration on a pro-rated basis, and - Must retake and pass the FESI-I certification written examination. - If the individual is unable to pass the written exam with one (1) attempt, that individual must retake the FESI-I course and pass the written and practical requirements. - If a FESI-I certification expires by more than 1-year, the individual must retake the FESI-I course and pass all course requirements.

 Recertification documentation shall be submitted to the local WTCS Fire District Coordinator for verification of certification renewal compliance.
-An Emergency Services Instructor State Summary Renewal Form shall be forwarded by the Fire District Coordinator to the WTCS FSEO.
+A FESI-I State Summary Renewal Form shall be forwarded by the Fire District Coordinator to the WTCS FSEO.

-Policy Number and Name: Origin Date: Revision Date: Policy 51: Wisconsin Emergency Services Instructor II Certification 08/2003 09/2018 NFPA Reference: IFSAC IFSAC Accredited: 1041, 2012 Edition No
+Policy 51: Wisconsin Fire and Emergency Services Instructor II Certification Origin Date: 08/2003 Revision Date: 09/2018, 01/2022

+NFPA Reference: IFSAC Accredited:

+1041, 2019 Edition Yes

-Wisconsin Emergency Services Instructor II Certification
+Wisconsin Fire and Emergency Services Instructor II Certification